 - Experience a rich tradition of high academic standards and quality education practices

-- Visit Samford's beautiful campus in Birmingham for four required sessions during the program
+- Visit Samford's beautiful campus in Birmingham for three-four required sessions during the program

 - Obtain specialty certification as a psychiatric mental health nurse practitioner through ANCC

 - Provide care for patients in primary care as well as assess, diagnose and treat individuals or families with psychiatric disorders

 - Identify risk factors for psychiatric and mental health disorders